mermaid-js/mermaid/README.md

 * [Mermaid client](http://knsv.github.io/mermaid/#mermaid-cli)
 * [Demos](http://knsv.github.io/mermaid/#demos)

+# Request for assistance

+Things are piling up and I have hard time keeping up.
+To remedy this it would be great if we could form a core team of developers to cooperate with the future development mermaid.

+As part of this team you would get write access to the repository and would represent the project when answering questions and issues.

+Together we could continue the work with things like:
+* port the code to es6
+* improved support for webpack
+* modernizing the build
+* adding more typers of diagrams like mindmaps, ert digrams etc
+* improving existing diagrams

+Don't hesitate to contact me if you want to get involved.

 # Credits
 Many thanks to the [d3](http://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!
 Thanks also to the